isomerpages/moe-chungchenghighyis/_direct-school-admission/DSA (Sec)/Application.md

 permalink: /admission/direct-school-admission-dsa/dsa-sec/application/
 description: ""
 third_nav_title: DSA (Sec)
+variant: markdown
 ---
 # **Application**

 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.&nbsp; The application is free-of-charge.

+Applicants who do not have prior experience may also apply.
+The school will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.

 Follow these steps to apply:

-1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Log in to the DSA-Sec portal with your SingPass Two-Factor Authentication (Singpass 2FA).
-Find out&nbsp;[how to register for a SingPass and 2FA](https://www.singpass.gov.sg/home/ui/register/instructions)&nbsp;if you don't have one.
+1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Log in to the DSA-Sec portal with your SingPass.
+Find out [how to register for a Singpass](https://www.singpass.gov.sg/home/ui/register/instructions) (if you don't have one.

 2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You can indicate up to 3 choices and 3 talent areas.